Burghelea conjecture and asymptotic dimension of groups: Algebraic Baum--Connes assembly map

 So putting everything together we get the following diagram:

 \begin{cor}[{\cite{yu_algebraic_novikov}}] The algebraic assembly map is rationally injective for every group~$G$. \end{cor}

-\begin{rem} During a talk about the results of this paper Wolfgang Lück noticed that in the above Diagram \eqref{eq:dsf8934} we may include a horizontal arrow $H_{[\ast]}^G(\EG;\IC) \to \PHC_\ast(\IC G)$, which is the Farrell--Jones assembly map for the theory $\PHC(\IC -)$.
-This brakes the whole diagram into two separate pieces.
+\begin{rem} During a talk about the results of this paper Wolfgang L\"{u}ck noticed that in the above Diagram \eqref{eq:dsf8934} we may include a horizontal arrow $H_{[\ast]}^G(\EG;\IC) \to \PHC_\ast(\IC G)$, which is the Farrell--Jones assembly map for the theory $\PHC(\IC -)$.
+This breaks the whole diagram into two separate pieces.

 Corti\~{n}as--Tartaglia \cite[Proposition 2.2.5]{ctartaglia} showed that the assembly map for the theory $\HP(\IC -)$ is always injective.
 Their result also holds for $\PHC(\IC -)$, and this is of course compatible with the above diagram which gives an alternative computation of the assembly map for $\PHC(\IC -)$.